mayank26saxena/PokeBot/README.md

 # Pokebot
 PokeBot is a facebook messenger bot which will help you find nearby pokemons in Pokemon Go.
 Visit [m.me/pgobotms](https://www.messenger.com/t/pgobotms/) to get started using PokeBot.

+Unfortunately, due to [third-party Pokémon Go tracking services shutting down](https://techcrunch.com/2016/08/01/third-party-pokemon-go-tracking-services-get-shut-down/), PokeBot is also unable to fetch the correct data anymore.

 # How to Use
 - Visit [m.me/pgobotms](https://www.messenger.com/t/pgobotms/) or search for <code>pgobotms</code> in Facebook Messenger.